dayeonki/rewrite_mt/README.md

   - `--output_path`: Save path of output file (after rewriting)
   - `--cache_dir`: Cache directory of pre-trained model checkpoints

-## Task-Aware
+### Task-Aware Rewrite
-Next, we design prompts that account for the fact that rewrites are aimed at MT.
+We design prompts that account for the fact that rewrites are aimed at MT.
 Many prior works have shown that LLMs can post-edit errors in MT outputs and we were curious whether this ability can be extended to rewriting inputs to enhance translatability.
 We consider two prompting strategies:

 1. **Easy translation:** prompt LLMs to rewrite inputs in a way that specifically facilitates translation in the target language.
     - code: `task_aware/easy_{llm}.py`